TYPO3GmbH/infra-bamboo-remote-agent/README.md

 To create a new set of containers manually, these steps should be done:

 * Pick a machine that has good network connectivity and a young docker engine installed.
-* Drop all containers (docker rmi) that are involved in the build: the ubuntu 18.04 one, baseimage, phpXY bulids and agent build.
+* Drop all containers (docker rmi) that are involved in the build: alpine, node, php-cli, phpXY builds and js builds.
 This forces docker to fetch / compile fresh versions of everything.
 * Prepare new semver versions in Makefile (and commit/push change): Each container has an own version, raise at least the patch level.
 * 'make build' will build all containers a-new.
 The php containers can be built in parallel, this will drastically increase build server load, but reduce time.
-A 'make -j8 build' would build 8 php containers in parallel, after baseimage has been built.
+A 'make -j8 build' would build 8 php containers in parallel.
 * 'make release' will add tags and push to docker hub.
 It will ask for according credentials.
    If it doesn't, but reject the push' run 'docker login docker.io' and log in with the credentials from LastPass.